Communities across Metro Detroit are starting to issue snow emergencies.

 In most cases, vehicles left on the street need to be removed from the roads when a snow emergency is declared or the vehicle owner will be ticketed.
 The cost of the ticket varies between cities and more information can be found on your city’s website.

-Our latest coverage on the pre-Christmas storm is available here.
+This winter storm could bring 3-8 inches of snow to Metro Detroit on Wednesday, click here for our latest coverage.
 You can download the free 4Warn Weather app for live radar, weather alerts and storm tracking.

 Here’s a list of the snow emergencies that have been issued so far in Metro Detroit:

-- Center Line -- from 7 p.m.
-Thursday until further notice.
+- Saint Clair Shores -- from 5 p.m.
+Wednesday until further notice

-- Garden City -- from 12 a.m.
-Friday until further notice
+- Inkster -- from 11 p.m.
+Tuesday until further notice

-- Wayne -- from 6 a.m.
-Friday until further notice
+- Taylor -- from 6 a.m.
+Wednesday until further notice